Procedure – Electronic Resources and Internet Safety

 All work completed by students as part of the regular instructional program is owned by the student as soon as it is created, unless such work is created while the student is acting as an employee of the school system or unless such work has been paid for under a written agreement with the school system.
 If under an agreement with the district, the work will be considered the property of the district.
 Staff members must obtain a student’s permission prior to distributing his/her work to parties outside the school.

 Passwords are the first level of security for a user account.
 System logins and accounts are to be used only by the authorized owner of the account for authorized district purposes.
-Students and staff are responsible for all activity on their account and must not share their account password.
+No user will share their district account password.
+Students and staff are responsible for all activity on their account and will:

-- Do not insert passwords into e-mail or other communications;
+- Keep account passwords confidential and safe, including not inserting passwords into e-mail or other communications;

-- Do not store passwords in a file without encryption;
+- Not storing passwords in a file without encryption; and

-- Do not use the “remember password” feature of Internet browsers; and
+- Not using the “remember password” feature of Internet browsers.

 Student Data is Confidential